-I concluded my previous sermon saying it doesn’t matter how fast we run from the truth because the truth will catch up to us one day.
-It caught up with David also when the Amalekites attacked Ziklag, burned it to the ground and took the women and children captive.
+I concluded my previous sermon by saying it doesn’t matter how fast we run from the truth because the truth will catch up to us one day.
+It caught up with David also when the Amalekites attacked Ziklag, burned it to the ground, and took the women and children captive.
 David from a place of having it all had fallen into a place where everything was lost.
 To the natural eye, things couldn’t get any worse.
 But from God’s point of view, this was a good place to be in, not a bad place.
 Here’s why?

 Read 1 Samuel 30:1-30

 A. Every support was gone.
 No one in Israel could help David.
 The Philistines didn’t want him.
 Even his friends spoke of stoning him.

 B. Then David remembers the Lord his God whom he betrayed four years ago.
 We are told that David strengthened himself in the Lord.